A complete guide to the Zendesk Resolution Platform in 2026

 -

-Governance & control: These are the features focused on security and privacy, giving you a window into how the AI is making decisions.
+Governance & control: These are the features focused on security and privacy, giving you a clear window into how the AI is making decisions.

 -